jeroenkleuters/ccn-okta/README.md

 33. Added logout functionality with Redux
 34. Installed Redux-Thunk, and using a thunk to fetch the homepage feed
 35. Thunk action creator, to fetch homepage posts for a particular tag
+36. Moved darkmode setting to redux, and replaced theme context with useTheme helper hook